 Currently, Qualifirst posts 3x a week, which is quite enough to keep us informed and inspired.
 The recipes come on Fridays, in time for weekend cooking.

 How to find a product you see?
 Connect with them directly on Facebook or through their website.

 Like so many other import companies, Qualifirst (which opened in 1957 as Far-Met here in Vancouver) was initiated by transplants wanting familiar foods from home – in this case, French.
 The company has since expanded into Toronto and Montreal.

-The specialty and import food business is small enough in Canada, more of visibility of this kind is good for us.
+The specialty and import food business is small enough in Canada, more visibility of this kind is good for consumers.